NFL notebook: Jets’ Curry out for season after rare blood disorder requires spleen removal

 McCarthy said he didn’t have a time frame for the return of anyone on the COVID-19 list.
 The preseason finale for Dallas is Sunday at home against Jacksonville.
 The opener is Sept.
 9 at defending Super Bowl champion Tampa Bay.

-Quinn and Watkins were the first to go into the health and safety protocols, about 90 minutes before last weekend’s 20-14 preseason loss to Houston.
-Lamb, Hooker and Mukuamu were next, joining the list before practice resumed this week.

-GIANTS: Veteran tight end Kyle Rudolph is finally getting on the field with the New York Giants, at least on a limited basis.
-He passed his physical Wednesday and was taken off the physically unable to perform/active list.
+GIANTS: Veteran tight end Kyle Rudolph is finally getting on the field, at least on a limited basis.
+He passed his physical and was taken off the physically unable to perform/active list.
 He had offseason foot surgery and had been unable to practice since training camp started just under a month ago.

 One of the team’s biggest acquisitions in free agency, it is uncertain whether Rudolph will be ready for the season opener on Sept.
 12 at home against Denver.
 He spent the first 10 seasons of his career with the Minnesota Vikings, playing in 140 regular-season games and catching 48 touchdown passes, but had only one last season.